Ki11erRabbit/Cocoa/spec/mod.md

   * This structure holds all classes that are declared in the module
   * This structure also gets emptied only when needed
   * This structure can be larger than the amount of classes declared in source due to monomorphization
+* Enum Table
+  * This structure holds the definitions of enums
+  * This structure also gets emptied but only when needed
+  * This structure can be larger than the amount of classes declared in the source due to monomorphization
+  * Under the hood these are just classes implemented with inheritance but treated separately so that a user cannot inherit from them.
 * Interface Table
   * Holds the interface definition
 * Interface Impl Table
   * Holds the various implementations of interfaces following the orphan rule
+* Location Table
+  * Holds the line and column number of each bytecode instruction

 ### Constant Pool
 The structure is as follows in binary